-A common requirement for SAAS (Software as a Service) product owners is to synchronise the Calendar in the web based SAAS tool with their client’s Outlook calendar.
+A common requirement for SAAS product owners is to allow their clients to synchronise their web based SAAS Calendar with their Outlook calendar.

 - Create an Outlook plugin which can be installed on the client’s PC.